 Before you start cooking your eggs, prepare a bowl of ice cold water.
 When your eggs are ready to remove from the boiling water place directly into the ice cold bowl of water.
 This will help you when you come to peel your eggs.

 Next prepare your sausage meat and pulled pork.
 Add both into a food processor and blend until the 2 are well combined.

 Combine the breadcrumbs and rub into a bowl and mix well.

 Back to the eggs.
 This bit can be bit fiddly.
 Remove the eggs one by one from the bowl of cold water and gently peel.
 To start this off I gently tap one side with a teaspoon and then start to peel.
 I try to get under the skin of the egg which helps pull larger pieces of the shell off.
 Repeat for all the eggs.

-The next step is to then roll the ball of sausage meat in the crushed Pork Scratchings until the whole ball is covered.
+The next step is to then roll the ball of sausage meat in the breadcrumbs and cover well.

 Repeat this process for all your eggs.